Elon Musk tweets, Tesla's stock tumbles

 Related: Tech analyst tells Elon Musk: Time to take a break from Twitter

-Tesla did not immediately respond to a request for comment from CNNMoney.
+A Tesla spokesman told CNNMoney that it asked "fewer than 10" suppliers for money back for long-term projects that began in 2016 and have not yet been completed, The spokesman said the cost savings will help Tesla increase its production volume, though he claimed Tesla would be profitable without the concessions.

+"Now that we're in a stronger position with Model 3 production ramping [up], it is a good time to improve our competitive advantage in this area," a company spokesman said.
+"We're focused on reaching a more sustainable long term cost basis, not just finding one-time reductions for this quarter."

 The Journal said Tesla confirmed that it is "seeking price reductions from suppliers for projects, some of which date back to 2016, and some of which haven't been completed."

 Related: 24% of Tesla Model 3 orders have been canceled, analyst says